 The stress cascade nobody talks about

-Chronic stress is not just feeling overwhelmed for a while.
-It is your nervous system in a state of permanent alert.
-Cortisol, adrenaline – they stay high even when the threat is gone.
+Chronic stress is a prolonged state in which your nervous system stays on high alert and cortisol remains elevated long after the threat is gone.
+Chronic stress prevention is the practice of interrupting that stress cascade early, while your stress-response system can still self-correct, which takes far less effort than reversing it once dysregulation locks in.
+Cortisol, adrenaline – they stay high even when the threat has passed.
 Your body’s threat-detection system has misfired and now treats normal life like a predator is chasing you.

 Most stress articles treat prevention like a list of relaxation techniques.
 But that is treating the symptom while ignoring the disease.
 Real chronic stress prevention means stopping the cascade before your nervous system gets stuck in overdrive.